KOL Diaries Vol. 3 | @Taotao: Steping Out of Your Comfort Zone

 and even gain insight into their private spaces.

 what are they really like?

 Are they as glamorous, fun and free in their personal lives as they are on social media?

 After reading about Kaka’s busy life in the third installment of KOL Diary, did you feel like trying to adjust your rhythm a little?
-Perhaps take a trip at home or abroad and see some beautiful scenery.
-In the fourth installment of KOL Diary, blogger @很多桃 (hereafter referred to as Taotao) wants to take us to several places.
-Not much to say except let’s go!
+Perhaps you decided to take a trip at home or abroad and see some beautiful scenery.
+In the fourth instalment of KOL Diary, blogger @很多桃 (hereafter referred to as Taotao) wants to take us to several places.
+There’s not much more to say except let’s go!